empalmer/cleverly/README.md

 ## Diagnostics:

-Since we know the true clusters:
+Since we know the true clusters, we can look at the Rand index, adjusted rand index, jaccard index, classification error rate, and number of
+clusters:

 ``` r
 get_cluster_diagnostics(res, true_cluster)$cluster_diagnostics